Do you want to start a Gymnastic Instruction business plan?

 Flip Ahead will be started and owned by Harriot Jenkins.
 Harriot completed her Bachelor of Science in Sport and Exercise a few years ago after which she became an integral part of a physical recovery and wellness institute.
 There, Harriot served for 2 years before she decided to pursue a business in the domain.

 3.2 Company History

-Flip Ahead was the result of the idea and inspiration of Harriet Jenkins who wanted to provide a place where everyone could come to increase their physical health and stability.
-Harriet realized that there was a lack of proper instruction in gyms and other sports facilities which led to a lack of people willing to invest in a healthier lifestyle despite wanting to.
-Therefore, she decided to solve this problem through a business targeted exactly at the core of the problem.
+Flip Ahead was the result of the idea and inspiration of Harriet Jenkins who wanted to provide a place where everyone could come to enhance their physical health and stability.
+Harriet realized that there was a lack of proper instruction in gyms and other sports facilities which led to a decrease in the number of people who were willing to invest in a healthier lifestyle.
+Therefore, she decided to solve this problem through a business.

 3.3 How the Gymnastic Instruction company will be started